Precious Metals

 Another option considered safe is holding cash.
 When we talk cash here we’re talking about physical cash or cash equivalents such as savings accounts or checking accounts.
 We’ll talk about money market funds later.

 Cash has one big drawback, namely that it doesn’t yield anything, and so it loses value to inflation.
 The higher inflation rises, the lower cash’s purchasing power falls.
-With inflation at nearly 8%, that means cash holdings are losing nearly 8% of their purchasing power each year to inflation.

-The other problem with cash is that in order to buy it with 401(k) funds, you would have to take a distribution from your 401(k).
+The other problem with cash is that in order to buy it with 401(k) funds, you would most likely have to take a distribution from your 401(k).
 Once again, you would be subject to taxes that could end up being over 20%, 30% or more, depending on your overall income.
-And would you really want to pay that much in order to hold an asset that loses money to inflation?

-Money Market Funds
+Money Market Mutual Funds

 The assets held by money market mutual funds are also not risk-free, even if they’re of high quality, and they are subject to loss.
 During the 2008 financial crisis, the Reserve Primary Fund “broke the buck,” meaning that the net asset value of its shares fell below $1.
-Panicked investors sought to pull out their money, and the fund was unable to make them whole and was forced to liquidate.

 Breaking the buck is a rare occurrence, but it can happen.
-And when it does it can really shake investor confidence in assets that are supposed to be some of the safest out there.
+And when it does it can really shake confidence in assets that are supposed to be some of the safest out there.

 Unlike savings and checking accounts, money market mutual funds aren’t insured by the Federal Deposit Insurance Corporation (FDIC).
 That’s an additional risk that you’ll have to consider.